data-preservation-programs/singularity/docs/en/cli-reference/datasource/inspect/README.md

    singularity datasource inspect command [command options] [arguments...]

 COMMANDS:
-   chunks       Get all chunk details of a data source items        Get all item details of a data source dags         Get all piece details for generated dags chunkdetail  Get details about a specific chunk itemdetail   Get details about a specific item path         Get details about a path within a data source help, h      Shows a list of commands or help for one command
+   packjobs       Get all pack job details of a data source files          Get all file details of a data source dags           Get all piece details for generated dags packjobdetail  Get details about a specific pack job filedetail     Get details about a specific file path           Get details about a path within a data source help, h        Shows a list of commands or help for one command

 OPTIONS:
    --help, -h  show help